flofriday/blog/posts/50-shades-of-kotlin/post.md

 So I pasted the code, Kotlin target already preselected from a long forgotten past experiment and – *Huh*, Compiler Explorer doesn't correctly highlight my code.

-That's weird, the code is correct, the compiler ran, I see the bytecode that confirms that inlining takes place which will be a cause for many future headaches but at this point I don't care about that anymore.
-Why doesn't Godbolt correctly highlight `3uL`.
+That's weird, the code is correct, the compiler ran, I see the bytecode that confirms that inlining takes place which will be a cause for many future headaches but I already don't care about that anymore.
+Why doesn't Godbolt correctly highlight `3uL`?

 Well at least there is still the trusty [Kotlin Playground](https://play.kotlinlang.org/), let's paste it in there and voilà – _WHAT?_ Even that doesn't highlight the suffix?